Time & Materials#

 To get a quick overview of what items must be moved, the page only shows transfer-related budget lines.
 These lines must have:

-A budget line isn’t suggested if the quantity specified on it is already part of a transfer order, has been moved to job inventory—as might be indicated in the Job Inventory (Base) field—or has been consumed (from inventory).
+A budget line isn’t suggested if the quantity specified on it is already part of a transfer order, has been moved to project inventory—as might be indicated in the Project Inventory (Base) field—or has been consumed (from inventory).

 For an unfiltered view on all budget lines, you can turn on the following toggles on the Create Transfer Doc.
 From WBS page.